barisersoy101/DataPillars-Environmentally-Friendly-Courier-Delivery-Project/Updated_README.md

 ### Memory and CPU Requirements

 - **Single Courier Training**: 600 MB of RAM is required per model.
-- **Multiprocessing**: The model processes data per day.
+- **Multiprocessing**: The model processes data per day for the available dates in the data.
 For 8 days, 4.8 GB of RAM is recommended.
 - **CPU**: 8 GB of CPU is recommended for running both models in parallel for 8 days of data.

 ### Training Time